 the access of multiple information sources on synoptic views (dashboards);

-the tracking and follow-up of operational/security problems detected on the resource centers;
+the tracking and follow-up of operational/security problems detected on the resource centres;

 metrics and indicators related to the user distribution or the VO disciplines.

-Roadmap summary

 The Operations Portal features have been broadened with the integration of the VO Administration and operations PORtal (VAPOR), which now supports cloud technology and has been extended with a GLUE2 based resource browser (4.1.1, 4.1.2, 4.1.3, 4.1.4, 4.1.5, 4.1.9, 4.1.10).
-Further information have been added to the VO ID card and proper interfaces are available to retrieve the data stored in the portal (4.1.15, 4.1.16).
+Further information has been added to the VO ID card and proper interfaces are available to retrieve the data stored in the portal (4.1.15, 4.1.16).

 A new module has been developed in order to provide metrics for the EGI reports (4.1.14).

-For the coming year the aim is to enforce the features of VAPOR by adding key features of Gstat (4.1.7).
+For the coming year the aim is to extend VAPOR by adding key features of Gstat (4.1.7).
 Then we will work on the integration of Cloud monitoring information.
 This part will be dependent from the progress of the monitoring group and the possibilities offered by the current technologies (tasks 4.1.11, 4.1.12 and 4.1.13).

 In parallel, we will work on the integration of the Operations Portal into the AAI ecosystem and the use of Perun as alternative solution to the VOMS servers (4.1.17, 4.1.18).